-- If your child takes products that have iron, aluminum, calcium, or magnesium in them (like some antacids or vitamins), you may need to give them to your child at some other time than this drug.
+- If your child takes products that have iron, aluminum, calcium, magnesium, or zinc in them (like some antacids or vitamins), you may need to give them to your child at some other time than this drug.
 Talk with your child’s doctor or pharmacist.

 - Give a missed dose as soon as you think about it.

 - If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

 - Do not give 2 doses at the same time or extra doses.

 - If you are not sure what to do if your child misses a dose, call the doctor.

 - Store at room temperature in a dry place.
 Do not store in a bathroom.

 - Store in the original container.
 Do not take out the antimoisture cube or packet.